GSA/ficam-playbooks/_playbooks/playbook-pam.md

 The Privileged User Management Framework includes provisioning of the privileged user.
-Provisioning refers to creating user accounts and assigning privileges or entitlements within the scope of a defined process or interaction to provide users with access rights to applications and other resources that may be available in an environment.^30 Provisioning activities assist an agency in managing how elevated access is assigned to privileged users and maintaining central situational awareness regarding which privileged users have what kind of access to protected resources.
+Provisioning refers to creating user accounts and assigning privileges or entitlements within the scope of a defined process or interaction to provide users with access rights to applications and other resources that may be available in an environment.
+As defined in the FICAM Roadmap.
+Provisioning activities assist an agency in managing how elevated access is assigned to privileged users and maintaining central situational awareness regarding which privileged users have what kind of access to protected resources.